Welcome to Summer Session!

 What's On This Website?

-Before choosing Pass/No Pass, you should know that some transfer universities may not accept Pass grades for certain
+- Before choosing Pass/No Pass, there are some important things you should consider: For example, some transfer universities may not accept Pass grades for certain requirements.
+It's a good idea to meet with a counselor to discuss this and other options before selecting Pass/No Pass.

-requirements.
-To learn more about these important considerations and how to submit a request, visit our Special Rules for Pass/No Pass and Excused Withdrawals webpage.
-(Updated Nov.
-3, 2021)
+- To learn more about these important considerations and how to submit a request, visit our Pass/No Pass webpage.

 Video: Online Learning Tips for Success